AI Team Acceleration

 Jono built and led Converse's global digital engineering org at Nike, scaling the team across North America, Europe, and Asia.
 Over 15 years building platforms and the teams behind them.

-He still writes code.
-He still reads pull requests.
-He still prototypes before he promises a timeline.
 He led AI adoption across a distributed engineering organization and watched firsthand what happens when teams get tool access without operating habits ... the inconsistency, the rework, the slow erosion of trust in the output.
+This engagement comes from that experience, brought into the room where your team actually works.

 Different problem, different room